cloud-native-toolkit/automation-solutions/boms/infrastructure/ibmcloud/zos-dev/files/README.md

 1. Connect to the virtual server using `ssh`, using the instructions above.
 2. Run the following command: `tsocmd 'alu ibmuser password(<mypassword>) noexpire'`.
 Substitute `<mypassword>` with your actual password.
-3. This will change the password for the `ibmuser` account. then you can go to that green screen and type tso ibmuser.
-It’ll ask for a password, so enter tsouser… one or two more [Enter]’s I think and it’ll say READY… then you can type ispf[Enter] and you’ll get to ISPF, which is the main “admin” interface
+3. This will change the password for the `ibmuser` account.

 ### Z Terminal Emulation